dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 isOK is defined in CommandBuilder (ush/command_builder.py).

 Its function is to note a failed process while not stopping a parent process.
-Instead of instantly exiting a larger wrapper script once one sub process has failed this allows all of the processes to attempt to be executed and then note which ones failed.
+Instead of instantly exiting a larger wrapper script once one subprocess has failed this allows all of the processes to attempt to be executed and then note which ones failed.